rcy0228/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M05_Configuring_Agent_Pools_and_Understanding_Pipeline_Styles.md

 In this task, you will configure the LOD VM as an Azure DevOps self-hosting agent and use it to run a build pipeline.

-1. Within the Lab Virtual machine (Lab VM) or your own computer, start a web browser, navigate to [the Azure DevOps portal](https://dev.azure.com) and sign in by using the Microsoft account associated with your Azure DevOps organization.
 1. In the Azure DevOps portal, in the upper right corner of the Azure DevOps page, click the **User settings** icon, in the dropdown menu, click **Personal access tokens**, on the **Personal Access Tokens** pane, and click **+ New Token**.
 1. On the **Create a new personal access token** pane, click the **Show all scopes** link and, specify the following settings and click **Create** (leave all others with their default values):